oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

         ![Key Vault](./images/okv_ssh-106.png "See the Wallet content")

-        **Note**: In this example, now we have two public keys in the SSH Server wallet: one key created in OKV by DBSECLAB and one key created by KVRESTADMIN
+        **Note**: In this example, now we have two public keys in the SSH Server wallet: one key uploaded into OKV in Task 2 from the remote server DBSECLAB and one key created in OKV by KVRESTADMIN

     - Now, we can remove the public key created in OKV by DBSECLAB